Double Copy for Celestial Amplitudes: Background

 and spin-two wavefunctions as

-where we identified the two-dimensional spin $J$ with the four-dimensional helicity $\ell$.
-These satisfy, respectively, the Maxwell equations and the linearized Einstein equations.
-Up to pure gauge terms\footnote{For certain values of $\Delta$ these correspond to large gauge transformations of asymptotically flat spacetime.}, the wavefunctions~\eqref{Vspin1}-\eqref{Vspin2} transform covariantly under $SL(2,C)$ Lorenz transformations and as two-dimensional conformal primaries with, respectively, spin $J=\pm1$ and $J=\pm2$ and conformal dimension $\Delta$~\cite{Cheung:2016iub,Pasterski:2017kqt}.
-In~\cite{Pasterski:2017kqt} they were shown to form a complete $\delta$-function normalizable basis for $\Delta\in 1+i\mathbb{R}$ on the principal continuous series of the $SL(2,\mathbb C)$ Lorentz group\footnote{A subtlety arises for zero-modes with $\Delta=1$ which was addressed in~\cite{Donnay:2018neh}.}.
-Under the Mellin transform, the basis of finite energy $\omega>0$ plane wavefunctions is thus mapped to a basis of conformal primary wavefunctions with continuous complex conformal dimension $\Delta\in 1+i\mathbb R$.
-The two bases are summarized in Table~\ref{Table:Bases}.
+where we identified the two-dimensional spin $J$ with the four-dimensional helicity $\ell$, and the polarization vectors of, respectively, helicity $+1$ and $-1$ one-particle states propagating in the $q^\mu$ direction, are $\partial_z q^\mu=\sqrt{2}\epsilon^\mu_+(q)$ and $\partial_\bz q^\mu=\sqrt{2}\epsilon^\mu_-(q)$.
+The polarization tensors of helicity $+2$ and $-2$ states are obtained by the product of same helicity polarization vectors.
+The wavefunctions~\eqref{Vspin1}-\eqref{Vspin2} satisfy, respectively, the Maxwell and linearized Einstein equations and, up to pure gauge terms, transform covariantly under $SL(2,C)$ Lorenz transformations and as two-dimensional conformal primaries with, respectively, spin $J=\pm1$ and $J=\pm2$ and conformal dimension $\Delta$~\cite{Cheung:2016iub,Pasterski:2017kqt}.
+In~\cite{Pasterski:2017kqt} they were shown to form a complete $\delta$-function normalizable basis for $\Delta\in 1+i\mathbb{R}$ on the principal continuous series of the $SL(2,\mathbb C)$ Lorentz group~\footnote{A subtlety arises for zero-modes with $\Delta=1$ which was addressed in~\cite{Donnay:2018neh}.}. \\ \textbf{Celestial Amplitudes.} Given an amplitude in the plane wave basis